 An important factor in determining the suitability of a plant to your home and envisioning the care it will need, is to know the origin of the plant.
 Plants that are native to desert regions will require substantial amount of sunlight and loose, fast-draining soil.
 Plants from the floor of a rainforest will need some protection from strong sunlight and generous humidity.

-During active growth (March to September), crassulas prefer plentiful sunlight, but protection from the harshest midday sun.
+Crassulas prefer plentiful sunlight, but protection from the harshest midday sun.
+They will become weak and misshapen without enough light.

 Too much water is the most frequent cause of succulent failure.
-Water thoroughly, allowing the water to run from the bottom of the pot and checking back after 15 minutes to remove any water sitting in the plant's run-off dish.
+Water thoroughly with tepid water, allowing the water to run from the bottom of the pot and checking back after 15 minutes to remove any water sitting in the plant's run-off dish.
+Water that is too cold can shock your plant and cause it to drop leaves.

 When the plant is in active growth, allow the soil to dry completely between waterings.
 Succulents have shallow roots and they will rot easily if over-watered.
 In the low-light conditions of winter (October through February), water only as often as is necessary to prevent the leaves from puckering.